aw-studio/laravel-model-index/README.md

-# Model Index
+# Laravel Model Index

 ## Overview

-This package provides an easy to use query bilder to filter, sort, search, and paginate a listing Laravel models.
+This package provides an easy to use Query Builder to filter, sort, search, and paginate Laravel models.

 ## Usage